worldwise001/worldwise001.github.com/tor.md

 permalink: /tor/
 ---

-# \*.tor.shh.sh are Tor Exit Routers

-Most likely you are accessing this website because you had some issue with the traffic coming from these IPs.
+Most likely you are accessing this page because you had some issue with the traffic originating from **\*.tor.shh.sh**.
 These routers are part of the [Tor Anonymity Network](https://www.torproject.org/), which is dedicated to [providing privacy](https://www.torproject.org/about/overview) to people who need it most: average computer users.
-This router IPs should be generating no other traffic, unless it has been compromised.
+The router IPs should be generating no other traffic, unless it has been compromised.